-Due to the intensive nature of the support each Coach will hold a case load of up to 3 young people at any one time and will work with each young person and their family for up to 18 months in an intensive way.
+Due to the intensive nature of the support each Coach holds a case load of up to 3 young people at any one time and will work with each young person and their family for up to 18 months in an intensive way.

-We will work alongside Kids Inspire to deliver family support and family therapy.
-We will work with youth organisations and outdoor education providers to support young people's access to positive activities and family residential sessions.
+We work alongside Kids Inspire to deliver family support and family therapy as well as youth organisations and outdoor education providers to support young people's access to positive activities and family residential sessions.

-Essex Social Care will be responsible for selecting the young people to be referred to the service.
+In year 1 Essex Social Care are responsible for selecting the young people to be referred to the service.